 So, why use a passphrase in place of a regular password?

-- Passwords are relatively easy to guess or crack by both human and robots.
+- Passwords can be easier to guess or crack by both human and robots

 How long is a strong password?